Forgotten But Affordable 1990s Two-Seaters

 Many households have more than one car.
-Sometimes that additional car or two is for fun weekend driving or events.
+Sometimes, that additional car or two is for fun weekend driving or events.
 For those, often, a two-seater fits the “fun” requirement.
-Inevitably, the search will begin for an affordable one to purchase that is fondly remembered from the recent past.
-So, what two-seaters are out there from the 1990s for under $20,000?
+Inevitably, the search will begin for an affordable purchase that is fondly remembered from the recent past.
+So, what two-seaters from the 1990s for under $20,000?

 The Cadillac Allante model years run from 1978 to 1993.
-This two-seat convertible was a front-wheel driven, V8 powered luxury sports car designed by Pininfarina for Cadillac.
+This two-seat convertible was a front-wheel driven, V8-powered luxury sports car designed by Pininfarina for Cadillac.
 The hard-top option was made of lightweight aluminum.
 By the end of the vehicle’s production run, the Allante had traction control, four-wheel ABS, and a built-in cellular phone.
-According to Hagerty’s Valuation Tool, depending on condition, a 1990 Allante is currently commanding $2,800 to $16,300 for a concourse quality unit.
+According to Hagerty’s Valuation Tool, depending on condition, a 1990 Allante currently costs $2,800 to $16,300 for a concourse quality unit.

-The Reatta was a limited run vehicle from Buick built upon a shortened Riviera chassis.
+The Reatta was a limited-run vehicle from Buick built upon a shortened Riviera chassis.
 Production would run from 1988 to 1991.
-It was a two-seater sports car that was motivated by a 3.8-liter V6 engine driving the front wheels.
-Later model years of the Reatta became available as a convertible.
-Depending on the condition, Hagerty is putting the value on base models from $3,100 to $17,100 for a concourse quality unit.
+It was a two-seater sports car motivated by a 3.8-liter V6 engine driving the front wheels.
+Later, model years of the Reatta became available as a convertible.
+Depending on the condition, Hagerty puts the value on base models from $3,100 to $17,100 for a concourse quality unit.

-In 1991 the second generation of the Toyota MR2 was launched.
+In 1991, the second generation of the Toyota MR2 was launched.
 It was a mid-engine, rear-wheel drive sports car.
 It had a four-cylinder engine that could be outfitted with a turbo or a supercharger.
-Hagerty placed the range of value between $5,000 and $17,000 depending on the condition.
+Hagerty placed the value range between $5,000 and $17,000, depending on the condition.

 The BMW Z3 was offered from 1996 to 2002.
-It was available as a two-seater convertible, or as a coupe.
+It was available as a two-seater convertible or as a coupe.
 The rear-wheel drive Z3 was available with either a four-cylinder or six-cylinder powerplant.
-Although a prototype of the vehicle was shown with a V12, that never came to production fruition for the Z3.
+However, a prototype of the vehicle was shown with a V12 that never came to production fruition for the Z3.
 Hagerty has a 1996 base model valued from $3,600 to $13,500.

 Stay tuned tomorrow for a list of even more 1990s forgotten but affordable two-seaters.
 Click Here